aqeelahmedj/PIMRC_2024/README.md

  Frequency Fingerprint Identification for LoRa (paper link: https://arxiv.org/abs/2107.02867) The code can be accessed here: https://github.com/gxhen/LoRa_RFFI/tree/main/Closed_set_RFFI !
  We have just optimized the model by fine tuning the parameters.
 We call opt ResNet

+The authors also provide the dataset for this work at: https://ieee-dataport.org/open-access/lorarffidataset

+In addition, we implement a 1D-CNN model using different signal representations i.e IQ, FFT and Amp/Phase.